google/fonts/ofl/bigshouldersstenciltext/upstream_info.md

 - The METADATA.pb on main is missing the `commit` field
 - Same font update batch as Big Shoulders Stencil Display (both PR #3435 and #3436, same upstream commit)
 - Date added to Google Fonts: 2020-10-13 (v1.000), updated 2021-09-08 (v2.000)

+## Correction (2026-05-28) — override config source path

+**Model**: Claude Opus 4.8

+fontc_crater reported `missing source '../Big-Shoulders/sources/BigShoulders.glyphs'` for the xotypeco/big_shoulders monorepo.
+The override `config.yaml` used paths prefixed with `../`, which the build harness resolves relative to the repository root and therefore escape the checkout.
+For this family the repo-escaping `../` prefix was removed and the `.glyphs` source name was corrected to the underscored form present at the pinned commit: `Big-Shoulders-Stencil/sources/Big_Shoulders_Stencil.glyphs` (verified present at the pinned commit `41153e6`).
+The recipe output paths were made repo-root-relative likewise.
+The pinned commit is unchanged.

+A local gftools-builder smoke-test of the corrected config built the variable TTFs successfully (RC=0), confirming the path fix is sufficient.